-In Atlanta, as in many cities around the country—indeed, the world—a moment in public life has arrived at which it might be useful to reconsider a relatively basic but utterly pivotal question: what is art for?
+In Atlanta, as in many cities around the country and the world, a moment in public life has arrived at which it might be useful to reconsider a relatively basic but utterly pivotal question: what is art for?

 Over the past few months, I’ve had a recurring feeling of unease as I learned about various projects across the city involving public art and creative placemaking—the ubiquitous term that has united local governments, artists, nonprofits, property developers, and brands as agents of public, often art-focused activations.
 Although these initiatives are many times well intentioned, it remains unclear how artists and creative communities benefit from them long-term, even as much of the activity—painting murals and creating other photogenic backdrops for Instagram posts—is commonly understood (if not outright presented) as demonstrating cultural vitality.
 This neighborhood is artsy.

 Unfortunately, it’s becoming increasingly difficult to discern the difference between creative expression and strategic branding.
 On a corner in Little Five Points, an Atlanta neighborhood always teetering between counterculture and commercialism, what first appears as a mural is actually, upon closer inspection, an ad for a national telecommunications company.
 Whether commissioned by corporations, local governments, or nonprofits, murals and other creative placemaking projects often provide a desirable cultural patina to the locations or entities associated with them, a sort of generalized justification easily accepted in the name of unspecified public good and creative expression.
 In situations such as these, what purpose does art—in the most general sense, as it is often presented—serve?